bazelbuild/bazel/site/docs/skylark/aspects.md

 ```

 This demonstrates how to pass the ``extension`` parameter into the aspect
 via the rule.
-Since the ``extension`` paramter has a default value in the
+Since the ``extension`` parameter has a default value in the
 rule implementation, ``extension`` would be considered an optional parameter.

 When the ``file_count`` target is built, our aspect will be evaluated for